 Length: 10 pages

-This bill was introduced on January 5, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 5, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “McCollum Signs Discharge Petition to Force Vote on Independent Commission to Investigate Trump-Russia Ties”